Arvum's populace and hierarchy.

 The Oathlands in the west, long ruled by House Valardin from its seat in Sanctum, has long been called the birthplace of chivalry for Arvum, and it's true that the greatest proportion of knights hail from its reaches.
 Despite the extreme emphasis on knightly virtues by its noble houses, and their consistent support for the Faith of the Pantheon, they have not been the easiest neighbors for the three great houses they border.
 They have warred against the Northlands since time immemorial, with some blood feuds against ancestral raiders from Redrain lands still continuing to this day, and their uneasy peace with the Lyceum in the south is little better.
 Only House Grayson to the east have been consistent allies of House Valardin throughout the ages, but particularly in the past few hundred years when House Valardin played a key role in the restoration of the Grayson dynasty during the Crownbreaker wars.
 All the regions of the great houses have had such heavy intermarriage that there is enormous variety in the appearances of their peoples, but the royals of House Valardin themselves are well known for their light hair and fair coloration.
 Sanctum itself sits as the greatest harbor city along the western coast of Arvum, the port of call for sailors traveling the Eventide Vast.

-The Mourning Isles and Saffron Chain, the many great isles far off the eastern coast of Arvum, have long been held by House Thrax and its vassals.
+The Mourning Isles, the many great isles far off the eastern coast of Arvum, have long been held by House Thrax and its vassals.
 In less peaceful times, reavers of House Thrax would routinely prey upon the ships of the other great houses, exerting their dominance over the eastern sea from the never-conquered seat of House Thrax, Maelstrom.
 Though master seafarers, the longships favored by House Thrax do not often venture far from their domain in the eastern sea, with extremely few Thraxians ever making the claim they have survived the journey to the continent of Eurus in the east or to distant Cardia in the south.
-The sea domain of Thrax covers the most area of any of the great houses, from the bitingly cold, wet northern reaches to the far southern tropical reaches in the Saffron Chain, so close to island city-states of the Lyceum.
+The sea domain of Thrax covers the most area of any of the great houses, from the bitingly cold, wet northern reaches to just short of the far southern tropical reaches in the Saffron Chain, which lays southeast of the city-states of the Lyceum.
 The Saffron Chain is often said to be exceedingly pleasant, tropical islands if one doesn't mind being ambushed by Abandoned pirates.